tmaster-terrarian/bscit.dev/src/_posts/updates/2024-10-21-social-media.md

 ### Alternatives

 So, the question at this point is: "what now?"
 So far, the answer to that has been difficult to come up with, but there have been a few things worth noting.
-Blue Sky is shaping up really well recently (and I even already have a [profile](https://bsky.app/profile/bscit.dev) on there :3), and, other social platforms such as Fediverse or whatever Threads is, have been showing up lately too.
+BlueSky is shaping up really well recently (and I even already have a [profile](https://bsky.app/profile/bscit.dev) on there :3), and, other social platforms such as Fediverse or whatever Threads is, have been showing up lately too.

 The reality is, in this world we can't have a perfect, unified platform and expect it to last.
 So our best option is to spread out and find our community, wherever that may be, from private Discord servers to things like Mastodon, there's a lot of places available to go right now.